 What mortgage can I afford?

-When looking at the mortgage tables and comparing providers’ rates, it’s important to have an indication of what you can afford and how likely it is you’ll qualify for what you’re hoping to borrow.
-We have a basic calculator to help you with this.
+When looking at mortgage tables and comparing providers’ rates, it’s important to get an idea of what you can afford and how likely it is you’ll qualify for what you’re hoping to borrow.

 |When considering mortgage affordability, it’s important to know that your home or property may be repossessed if you do not keep up with your mortgage repayments.
 Therefore, you need to ensure that you’re comfortable with the monthly repayments for your agreed term.|